wazedde/ucom/README.md

 A command line interface for Unity projects written in Rust.

-Because typing `ucom open .` to open a Unity project in the current directory is sometimes more convenient than having to deal with the Unity Hub.
+Because typing `ucom open .` to open the Unity project in the current directory is sometimes more convenient than having to deal with the Unity Hub.

 Some examples: